-The OSFM has determined that this regulatory proposal will directly benefit worker safety.
-The OSFM has determined that this regulatory proposal will not directly affect the health and welfare of California residents or the state's environment.
-This program specifically enhances worker safety by reducing the risk of catastrophic fire in assembly occupancy workplace settings.
+The OSFM has determined that this regulatory proposal will benefit health and welfare, and worker safety.
+This program would not have a direct benefit to the environment.
+This program specifically enhances health and welfare by reducing the risk of catastrophic fire during entertainment productions and other uses of the specified devices.
+This program also enhances worker safety in industries where these devices are used, such as retail firework operations, the entertainment industry, and associated industries such as hospitality.
 This regulation enhances the use of preventative measures to reduce the risk of a fire ignition or spread in many public spaces, protecting workers and public visitors from the impacts of fire and panic.